5 podcasts to inspire and motivate

 Podcasts are a great way to gain knowledge, inspiration or even advice while having a busy day at work.
 Taking breaks and getting perspective, and listening to new ideas, can help shape your work day and improve your productivity.

-Podcasts can be accessed from anywhere in the office, whether it be from your desk or the comfort of a business lounge, so plug in your earphones and relax with our top picks:
+Podcasts can be accessed from anywhere in the office, whether it be from your desk or the comfort of a coworking space, so plug in your earphones and relax with our top picks:

 1. STARTUP – If you are inspired to start your own business